justlife4x4/Secured-Monitor/index.md

 4) Donot share the flag.

-5) Donot harm the box / the testing environment.
+5) Donot harm the box / the testing environment by installing something!

 6) If you want to reset the box drop a mail at `aakashahdikari786@gmail.com` along with your username.